Features

 Qobuz

 Studio-quality lossless.
-Great for studio albums, hi-res releases, and the kind of audiophile-grade masters that reward a proper DAC.
+Great for studio albums, hi-res releases, and the kind of masters that reward a proper DAC.
 Qobuz integrates the same way as every other source: connect once, search everything.

 If you're the type who owns the 24/192 version of an album because you can hear the difference, Qobuz in Showboard means those files play with the same exclusive-mode, bit-perfect treatment your local files get.